formkit/docs-content/inputs/taglist.md

 ## Basic example

-The taglist input allows you to search through a list of options and select any number of tags
+The `taglist` input allows users to search through a list of options and apply any number of tags.
+Users can also drag and drop tags to re-order:

 <example
 name="Taglist"